LockTech/cerberus/README.md

 ---

+## Preface

+[Cerberus' wiki](https://github.com/LockTech/cerberus/wiki) contains information detailing the platform and how it operates and can be used.

+This `README` was created prior to any work being done on the platform, and serves as its executive summary.
+Eventually, the wiki linked above will fully replace it.

+That said, please take this document as the intended state of Cerberus, where as the wiki is an update-to-date documentation of its current state.

 ## Glossary

 While most of the terminology used by Cerberus is obvious, common ideas have been explicity defined here to standardize the language used by and when describing the platform.